egeneroli/siemens-takehome/takehome-challenge.md

 # Technical Interview - Takehome Project

 ## Objective
 Develop a lightweight conversational AI service using Langchain.
 The service should expose at least one API endpoint for chat interactions, run a Flask application, and be containerized in Docker.
-A user should be able to ask a question using the endpoint built in Flask, and recieve an answer from an LLM using Langchain.
+A user should be able to ask a question using the endpoint built in Flask, and receive an answer from an LLM using Langchain.

 ## Key Technologies
 * Flask